 - To handle general inquiries or reports made to the Reporting Portals, to Otonomy Headquarters, and/or regarding adverse events, product complaints and medical inquiries.
 If you or a third party acting on your behalf, reaches out to our Reporting Portals, you or that third party will be contacting an Otonomy third-party provider (“Otonomy Provider”) who manages and processes information received through our Reporting Portals.
 The Otonomy Providers will use the information provided to address the inquiry/report appropriately, including in accordance with our legal, regulatory and other compliance obligations.
 Otonomy Providers provide us with reports of the inquiries, actions and resolutions for further handling by Otonomy directly, or for our internal tracking and review process.
 If you reach out to us directly for such matters, we will typically share the information provided to Otonomy Providers for handling.
 If you are a healthcare professional reporting the adverse event, product complaint or making a medical inquiry, we will use your details to contact you with any follow up information, responses or queries relating to the same.
 We may also share the information with regulatory and similar agencies, to comply with our legal obligations or of otherwise in the public interest.

-- To improve, monitor or analyze usage and usage trends of our Website.
-It is in our legitimate interest to improve our Website for our users, which includes conducting troubleshooting, testing and research and to keep the Website secure.
+- To improve, monitor or analyze usage and usage trends of our Services.
+It is in our legitimate interest to improve our Services for our users, which includes conducting troubleshooting, testing and research and to keep the Services secure.
 When doing so we may use Personal Information that we automatically collect about you, such as identifiers and information on use, including information about your interactions with our website, such as the time of your visit and where you have clicked.
-It is also in our legitimate interests, either directly or via third parties, to analyze the use of our Website and our users’ preferences, in order to understand usage, develop new products, services and functionality.
-When doing so, we will process Personal Information that we automatically collect about you or that is generated about you when you use the Website.
+It is also in our legitimate interests, either directly or via third parties, to analyze the use of our Services and our users’ preferences, in order to understand usage, develop new products, services and functionality.
+When doing so, we will process Personal Information that we automatically collect about you or that is generated about you when you use our Services.

-- Investor Relations.
-If you subscribe to Otonomy Investor Relations email alerts, we will continue to process such alerts and rely on the information we obtained for this purpose unless and until you opt out.
+- Email Alerts.
+If you subscribe to Otonomy newsletters, press releases, or other email alerts, we will continue to process such alerts and rely on the information we obtained for this purpose unless and until you opt out.
 We may retain any information collected prior to you opting out, but will not subsequently collect further information.
 You can opt out of such communications by following the unsubscribe mechanism listed in the email alerts, or by otherwise emailing us at firstname.lastname@example.org.
-If you have contacted Otonomy via the investor relations “Contact Us” page or via the investor relations email, we will retain and use the information you have provided in that contact form or in the email as well as any additional information you provide via any subsequent communications with investor relations via email or otherwise for purposes related to your inquiry.
+If you have contacted Otonomy via a “Contact Us” page or via email, we will retain and use the information you have provided in that contact form or in the email as well as any additional information you provide via any subsequent communications for purposes related to your inquiry.
 We may retain the information collected and use it for any of the legitimate business reasons listed above as well as investor relation-related interests, including for such legitimate business interests after your initial inquiry.

 Cookies are small files of letters and numbers that we store on your browser or the hard drive of your computer.
 They contain information that is transferred to your computer’s hard drive.